 Who we are

-The StratoBayes team combines many decades of scientific expertise with technology commercialisation.
-We have built probabilistic software for stratigraphic correlation and subsurface interpretation to geologists move from manual, visual correlations to transparent and uncertainty-aware models.
-This supports better technical and commercial decisions that can save million of £ and many tonnes of carbon.
+The StratoBayes team combines decades of scientific expertise with technology commercialisation.
+We have built probabilistic AI software for stratigraphic correlation and subsurface interpretation that helps geologists move from manual, visual correlation to transparent, uncertainty-aware models.
+This supports better technical and commercial decisions that can save millions of pounds and many tonnes of carbon.

 Our background